es devlin on drawing 50 people displaced from their homelands for her installation in london

 portrait Installation inside St Mary Le Strand church in london

 Es Devlin’s installation in London has also begun with a word.
 In October 2022, then UK Home Secretary Suella Braverman described asylum seekers traveling on small boats toward the Kent coast as an ‘invasion.’
 The artist felt a dissonance she couldn’t comprehend.
-She asked the UK for UNHCR for help to understand, and they showed her the data on displaced people.
-She found out that 75 percent of the 176 million displaced people in the world mainly come from Ukraine, South Sudan, Afghanistan, Syria, and Venezuela.
+She asked the UK for UNHCR for help to understand, and they shared with here the data on displaced people.
+She found out that there are 117 million displaced people in the world, with 73 percent of all refugees originating from five countries: Afghanistan, Syria, Venezuela, Ukraine and South Sudan.
 ‘They showed me the data, and I thought, well, there must be structures of separation—some structures of ‘otherness’—that we need to look at,’ she shares with designboom, and looking into this otherness is exactly what she’s done.

 es devlin installation london